 With a slightly lower wattage, things may take a bit longer to cook, but the difference is negligible.
 It compensates for lack of power by being generous in size, with a 1.4 cubic foot capacity.

 Aside from what it can do, this model is exceptionally attractive.
 The black mirror finish gives it a super-sophisticated, sleek look, and surprisingly, finger prints marks aren’t really an issue – it’s easy to keep clean inside and out.

 If you’re looking for a convection microwave with a grill and oil-less fryer mode, the Samsung Countertop model might be one to consider.

-The Sharp R-930AK is a roomy unit that offers sensor cooking and a variety of convection modes.
+This Sharp model is a roomy unit that offers sensor cooking and a variety of convection modes.